✦ NABH Certified Ayurvedic Hospital

 Step 4: Daily Treatment Sessions

-Morning therapy sessions including cervical Marma treatment, Nasyam, Greeva Vasti, and other prescribed therapies.
+Morning therapy sessions including cervical Marma treatment, Nasyam, Upanaham, and other prescribed therapies.
 Internal medicines and guided neck exercises between sessions.

 Step 5: Ergonomic & Lifestyle Guidance